About Groton Hill Music Center

 “We never dreamed it would grow so large in size and stature,” explains Camilla Blackman of Groton, one of the founders.
 The office was in one room in the parish house of the Unitarian Church in Groton and classes were held in the church halls and the instructor’s homes.
 “That fall, the office and lessons were moved to our first real home – two rooms of our own – rented for $5,000 at the Shattuck Street School in Littleton.
 There were about 25 faculty and music lessons for our 234 students took place in any found space: broom closets, the halls, and back stage in the echoing gym, complete with basketball hoops, where we also held concerts and recitals,” Camilla remembers.

 The mid-1990s found Indian Hill once again looking for a ‘new home.’
 “The music school student population was burgeoning,” says Camilla, “and when I saw the ‘For Sale’ sign go up in the window at Fieldstone Farm at 36 King Street in Littleton (the barn that once belonged to the Kimball family farm), I knew that this would be the perfect spot.”
 A two-phase $3.5 million Capital Campaign chaired by Camilla was launched in January 1995 to purchase and renovate the building and eventually construct the recital hall that was named after her.
-This milestone was realized on October 12, 2001 when over 150 invited guests came to celebrate the organization’s latest achievement at the ‘Make Space for Music’ Donor Reception and Performance Hall Dedication.
+“We moved into 36 King Street in May 1996,” says Susan.
+The organization’s next big milestone was realized on October 12, 2001 when over 150 invited guests came to celebrate the organization’s latest achievement at the ‘Make Space for Music’ Donor Reception and Performance Hall Dedication.

 Everything changed in 2014 when we were presented with the incredible opportunity to build a new world-class music education and performance center on a stunning 110-acre agricultural landscape in Groton, MA.
-When it opens in September 2022, Groton Hill Music Center will truly transform the region by becoming an anchor cultural institution in a part of the Commonwealth that cares deeply about arts, culture, and community.
-Just as Indian Hill Music was itself a one-of-a-kind institution – a community non-profit integrating music education, performance opportunities, and music philanthropy – Groton Hill Music Center is a unique place that will invigorate the cultural landscape, encourage connections among all members of the community, and create new economic opportunities in Central Massachusetts and beyond.
+After several years of dedicated planning and construction, students and concertgoers were welcomed to the new Groton Hill Music Center in September 2022.
+Just as Indian Hill Music was itself a one-of-a-kind institution – a community non-profit integrating music education, performance opportunities, and music philanthropy – Groton Hill is a unique place that will invigorate the cultural landscape, encourage connections among all members of the community, and create new economic opportunities in Central Massachusetts and beyond.
+We are now poised to transform the region by becoming an anchor cultural institution in a part of the Commonwealth that cares deeply about arts, culture, and community.